 For the fiscal sector, the prescribed comprehensive statistical framework covers the general (central plus state or provincial and local) government or the public sector, depending on which coverage is the focus of policy and analysis in a particular country.
 As more frequent and timely tracking indicators of fiscal stance, central government indicators are prescribed.
 Data for government debt are prescribed in terms of central government debt.

-Under the SDDS, a member that does not produce or disseminate data categories/components designated “as relevant” would nevertheless be deemed to be in observance of the coverage specifications of the specific data categories or components of the SDDS.
+Under the SDDS, a member that does not produce or disseminate data categories/components designated by Fund staff “as relevant” would nevertheless be deemed to be in observance of the coverage specifications of the specific data categories or components of the SDDS.
 However, the “as relevant” provision is not to be invoked when the conditions under which the provision was applied no longer exist.
 In addition, a member may take either or both of two flexibility options in respect of periodicity and timeliness.
 First, for the national accounts and balance of payments, although the quarterly specification for periodicity must be met, the specified data may be issued on a less timely basis than prescribed in the event that the data category or categories indicated as tracking the principal measures in these comprehensive statistical frameworks are disseminated with the periodicity and timeliness prescribed for the tracking categories.
 Second, for any other two prescribed data categories, except international reserves and external debt, periodicity may be less frequent and/or the specified data may be issued on a less timely basis than prescribed.
 The flexibility provided for periodicity and timeliness is not open-ended.
 The extra allowance for compilation or dissemination under the flexibility options, unless indicated separately for specific data categories or components, is usually not to exceed one reference period, and the data are to be disseminated no later than the next due date.
-(For example, for quarterly data to be disseminated within one quarter after the end of the reference period, if a timeliness flexibility option is taken, the data should be released to the public no later than two quarters after the end of the reference period.)

 In addition, subscribers may exercise a targeted flexibility option for the timeliness of monthly central government operations that is available for subscribers disseminating, with a one-quarter lag, quarterly accrual-based general government operations (GGO) data in line with the Fund’s Government Finance Statistics Manual 2001 or an equivalent standard.
 This targeted flexibility option would be allowed for the last month of the fiscal year (up to three months lag) and the first month of the new fiscal year (up to two months lag).
 In order to make use of this flexibility option, a subscriber would need to begin disseminating quarterly GGO data for at least the last quarter of the fiscal year in which the option is exercised.